MarkPearlCoZa/Blog_General/_posts/2016-04-24-CodeRetreat-Notes.md

 3:25 - 4:10	- Sixth Session
 4:10 - 4:20	- Retro of the Day
 4:20 - 4:30	- Closing Retro (Big Circle)

+### Things facilitator to prepare for the day

+* A3 Poster Conways Game of Life
+* A3 Poster on 4 Rules of Simple Design
+* Welcome Poster with things people should do - "Write name and languages comfortable in on sticker"
+* Time Program to run on projector
+* Flash sticks with testing frameworks and tools like resharper etc.
+* Box of sharpies for attendees to write with
+* Post it notes and tape (if the notes don't stick)
+* Stickers for name tages

+### Things attendees should do before the day

+* Setup machine with test framework of choice (MSTest, NUnit, etc)

 -------------------------------------------------------------------------------------------------------------